JoseJX/PokePatcher/README.md

 # Known Issues

- * Possible Save Game Corruption due to RTC? - I've tried to fix this, but haven't tested it
+ * Possible Save Game Corruption due to RTC? - I've tried to fix this, but haven't tested it, please provide some feedback!
- * Lack of RTC setting option makes some games difficult - You can patch yourself before if there's a patch available.
+ * Lack of RTC setting option makes some games difficult - You can patch yourself with an RTC changing hack before using this tool.
+Something like [this one](https://www.romhacking.net/hacks/3841/) if your ROM supports it would be the best option.
+Unfortunately, I don't have a generic solution for this yet.